Data Destruction (Media Sanitization)

 DESTRUCTION METHOD

-• NIST 800-88 compliant multi-pass wiping or physical destruction
+• NIST SP 800-88 compliant multi-pass wiping or physical destruction

 • Logical wiping (TRIM-aware, where supported), followed by physical shredding by certified e-waste specialists